DanielK0707/coursera_bootstrap/gitcommands.md

-git add . - add all files of your current folder git commit -m "something" - confirm the made changes to git and include a message git push - upload the changed file to git
+git add . - add all files of your current folder git commit -m "something" - confirm the made changes to git and include a message git push - upload the changed file to git git log --oneline - shows all previous commits git log - same but with more details git checkout <commit> <file> - checkout the file from an older commit git reset <file> - unstage a staged file, but leave working directory unchanged git reset - reset the staging area to the last commit without disturbing the working directory